m4r1k/k8s_5g_lab/README.md

       - 10.0.11.20-10.0.11.24
 ```

-As usual `oc apply -f <path/to/meltallb/config>` and the MetalLB configuration is done.
+As usual `oc create -f <path/to/meltallb/config/yaml>` and the MetalLB configuration is done.

 ### 7.9 - Basic HelloWorld
 To prove that the setup is working, let's deploy a simple HelloWorld.